 Urubamba/Sacred Valley-Tambo del Inka (a Luxury Collection Hotel)

-The best part is, the amount of points required is very reasonable.
-The current welcome bonus on the Marriott Bonvoy Boundless credit card from Chase is enough for 2 free nights.
+The best part is, the amount of points required is reasonable.
+The current welcome bonus on the Marriott Bonvoy Boundless credit card from Chase is enough for up to 2 free nights after meeting the minimum spending requirement.

-Earn 5 free nights: If your spouse or partner also opens the card, the two of you would have enough points for 5 free nights.
+Earn even more free nights: If your spouse or partner also opens the card, the two of you would have enough enough points for up to 5 free nights.
 When you redeem Marriott Bonvoy points for 4 free nights, you can stay an additional night for free.
-So if your spouse or partner also opens the card, you would have a combined total of 150,000 points.
 Marriott Bonvoy allows members to pool points with another member.
 You can pool your points and redeem them for 4 nights, then the 5th night is free.
+You’d still have points leftover, too!

 Ryan and I actually ended up booking with free night certificates* (see credit card details below), but this property is Marriott Bonvoy category 5.
 Category 5 properties require 30,000/35,000/40,000 Marriott Bonvoy points per night (off-peak/standard/peak).
 Our dates were subject to standard pricing, FYI.